How-to import ebooks

 Yomu is intended as simple ebook reader, not a document management system or server.
 It is recommended to still keep your original books on your computer, some kind of cloud storage provider (iCloud Drive, Dropbox, Google Drive, …) or to use a dedicated ebook management software like calibre.

-The app is optimized for up to 500 books or a total size of 600MB.
-Everything above these limits can lead to memory or storage issues and synchronization no longer works reliable.
+The app is optimized for up to 500 books or a total size of 800MB.
+Everything above these limits can lead to memory or storage issues and iCloud synchronization might no longer work reliable.

 Document Validation